 - Only strike a ball if you have checked that the area ahead is clear.

 - Shout FORE if you see a ball flying towards an area where there may be people.

 - If you hear FORE, turn away from the caller and minimize your target area.

-- If you can see or hear a vehicle on a road adjacent to the hole being played then wait for the vehicle to pass before striking a ball.
+- If you can see or hear a vehicle, cyclists, horse riders, etc., on a road adjacent to the hole being played then wait for them to pass before striking a ball.

 - Parts of the course may be unsafe and cause injury: